Umuzi-org/tech-department/content/projects/tilde-mockups/code-review-performance-dashboard/_index.md

 ---
-title: Code Review Performance Dashboard mockup
-ready: True

-submission_type: repo
+_db_id: 534
 available_flavours:
 - javascript
 - react
+content_type: project
+ready: true
+submission_type: repo
+title: Code Review Performance Dashboard mockup
 ---

 As you should know by now, code review is the cornerstone of a successful dev team.